vijay35/junit-get-started/README.md

 * Clone the repository to your local machine by running the following commands on git:
 			`git clone https://github.com/[YOUR-USERNAME]/junit-get-started.git`
 * If you need help, refer [Forking and Cloning in git](https://help.github.com/articles/fork-a-repo/).
+* Make the necessary changes to the cloned repository.
+* Use `git push` to push the changes to your repository.

 ## <a id="run"></a>Running the tests
 1. Set the present working directory in terminal (or cmd) to your project. (`cd \YOUR_PROJECT_DIRECTORY`).